The Sierpinski Carpet as a Final Coalgebra

 Let $(A,f)$ and $(B,g)$ be algebras for $F$.
 An \emph{algebra morphism} from $(A,f)$ to $(B,g)$ is a morphism $\phi:A\to B$ in $\AA$ such that $\phi\o f = g \o F\phi$:

 This gives a category $\AlgF$ of $F$-algebras, and an \emph{initial algebra} is an initial object in $\AlgF$.
-As expected, if such an algebra exists at all, it is unique up to isomorphism in $\AlgF$ (which is equivalent to being isomorphic in the base category $\A$). \end{definition}
+As expected, if such an algebra exists at all, it is unique up to isomorphism in $\AlgF$. \end{definition}

 We recall a standard result in category theory, \emph{Lambek's Lemma}: if $(A,f)$ is an initial algebra, then $f$ is an isomorphism in the base category $\A$.